blue-and-grey/DScirepo/README.md

 ## Editing the file

-Its an assingment file in this repository.
+Its an assignment file in this repository.